 Growing Leaders Through Mentoring

-FHLBank Pittsburgh sought to rebuild its existing mentoring program to support emerging leaders within the organization.
-Engagement of both mentors and mentees was paramount to the program being supported by leadership in the launch year and subsequent program executions.
-Understanding the positives and opportunity areas from previous programs created a pathway for improvement.
-A methodical pair-matching system, robust training program, and scheduled support were requested to ensure commitment for both mentors and mentees.
+Engagement of both mentors and mentees was paramount to the program being supported by leadership.
+Understanding the previous mentoring program created a pathway for improvement.
+A methodical pair-matching system, robust training program, and scheduled support were requested to ensure participant commitment.

-Together, Compass and the FHLBank’s Human Resources (HR) team formally developed program goals and created a vigorous application for both mentors and mentees.
+Together, Compass and the FHLBank developed program goals and a vigorous mentor and mentee application.
 Compass worked side-by-side with the HR team to choose well-suited program participants.
 Using a customized, methodical pair-matching system developed by Compass, emerging leaders were paired with established leaders.

 A strong mentoring program is essential to FHLBank’s efforts to build a strong leadership talent pipeline.
 Compass’s consultation, resources, and training really took our program to the next level.